charlie-ls/gitlocker/content/en-us/docs/_index.md

 GitLocker is a tool that supports git double encryption.

+**FEATURE**:
+1. Remote transparent encryption
+2. Local encryption
+3. Support diff and merge operations in encrypted mode
+4. Can be seamlessly integrated with standard Git

 ### 2. Why GitLocker?

 There are two problems when saving important data or code to a git server: